 The "Help" menu in the toolbar of most web browsers will tell you how to change your browser's cookie settings, including how to have the browser notify you when you receive a new cookie, and how to disable cookies altogether.
 Disabling cookies can reduce the site's functionality.

-Welsh Language is compulsory in all schools in Wales but the amount of Welsh that is taught varies, depending on the type of school.
+Welsh Language is compulsory in all schools in Wales, but the amount of Welsh that is taught varies, depending on the type of school you attend.

 Research shows that speaking more than one language can boost your skills in many ways.